Al Gore 2000 presidential campaign: Transition planning

-A presidential transition was contingently planned from President Clinton to Gore.
+A presidential transition was contingently planned from Clinton to Gore in accordance to occur in the event Gore was elected president.
+It would have been a "friendly takeover", in which the outgoing president and the incoming president are of the same political party.
+Unlike Bush, who would have to start from scratch to form an administration, Gore had many top-aides for which he had had input in hiring already in place in Clinton's White House.
+Since Gore lost the 2000 election to Republican presidential nominee George W. Bush, this transition never went into effect.

 Months before the election, transition planning began, with Al Gore appointing Roy Neel to lead the planning effort.

 On November 9, Neel announced that all transition planning would be paused by the Gore team.
 With the result of the election remaining in flux, for some time, Gore would keep this pause on transition planning.
 Contrarily, Bush proceeded with his transition efforts.
 Gore's camp criticized this as Bush's team rushing to declare a victory before the election result had even been decided.

-Unlike Bush, who would have to start from scratch to form an administration, Gore had many top-aides for which he had had input in hiring already in place in Clinton's White House.
-A Gore transition, unlike a Bush transition would be a "friendly transition", with the same political party remaining in control of the executive branch.

 In late November, with the inauguration day ever nearing, Gore began resuming work on his transition effort.
 The Clinton administration would attempt to treat it as though two different presidential transitions were taking place simultaneously.
 The FBI began conducting background checks for each transition team's potential appointees.
 Resuming work on his transition, Gore, Lieberman, and Neel gathered a small group of associates and aides, which included Katie McGinty, Secretary of Labor Alexis Herman, Gore's chief of staff Charles Burson, and Gore's national security adviser Leon Fuerth to work on planning activities.
 They created preliminary lists of nominees for top administration roles.
 Gore and Lieberman also consulted with individuals such as AFL–CIO president John Sweeney and civil rights leader Jesse Jackson.
 On November 23, The New York Times reported on Neel making moves related to potential Cabinet picks.
 On November 24, The New York Times reported that Gore had met at Number One Observatory Circle with Lieberman, Neel, William M. Daley, and Leon Fuerth to discuss transition plans.

 Gore's transition effort ended when Bush became president-elect after the Bush v.
 Gore decision.